mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators captured their users into a single service, rather than provide the benefits of global interoperability.

-The examples above illustrate that federation can be a useful technique to avoid direct centralization and manage necessary centralization, but on its own does not avoid indirect and platform centralization.
+The examples above illustrate that federation can be a useful technique to avoid direct centralization and manage beneficial centralization, but on its own does not avoid indirect and platform centralization.
 If a single entity can capture the value provided by a protocol, they may use the protocol as a platform to get a “winner take all” outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally “tilt the table” towards a few operators.

 ## Multi-Stakeholder Administration is Hard {#multi}

-The risks associated with a necessarily centralized function (see {{necessary}}) are sometimes mitigated by delegating that function's administration to a multi-stakeholder body.
+The risks associated with a beneficial centralized function (see {{necessary}}) are sometimes mitigated by delegating that function's administration to a multi-stakeholder body.

 A multi-stakeholder body is an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, broadly agreed-to, and authoritative decisions.

-The most widely-studied example of this technique is the administration of the DNS, which as a “single source of truth” exhibits necessary centralization in its naming function, as well as the operation of the system overall.
+The most widely-studied example of this technique is the administration of the DNS, which as a “single source of truth” exhibits beneficial centralization in its naming function, as well as the operation of the system overall.
 To mitigate operational centralization, multiple root servers that are administered by separate operators (themselves diverse in geography) and a selection of corporate entities, non-profits, and government bodies from many jurisdictions and affiliations carry this task out.
 The name space itself is [regulated by the Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org/resources/pages/governance/governance-en), which is defined as a globally multi-stakeholder body with representation from end users, governments, operators, and others.

 Another example is the administration of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
 To assure that all parties meet the operational and security requirements necessary to provide the desired properties, the [CA/Browser Forum](https://cabforum.org) was established as an oversight body that involves both of those parties as stakeholders.